Aztek71/Aztek71/README.md

  ```
     Hello, my name is Aztek71
     I'm a independent developer for the moment
-    I'm actually work on Javascript, Python, More . . .
+    I actually work on Javascript, Python, More . . .

  ```